 Aaron and I stood in the back against the wall.
 The bar's owner came onto the stage and explained some guidelines to the crowd.
 Moshing was allowed.
 So was crowd surfing.
 He didn't care if anyone climbed on stage to dive into the crowd.
 "But if anyone hits the floor," he said, "the show's over."

 The first band came onto the stage and filled that room with screaming and distortion.
 Aaron and I sat back and watched as the most brutal mosh pit unfolded in front of us.
-In the years since, I've seen many mosh pits - but as violent as that one.
+In the years since, I've seen many mosh pits - but as none violent as that one.

 Unfortunately, I got nauseous that night.
 After the third of four bands played I could no longer stand.
 Instead of making me sit through the last set, Aaron sacrificed his enjoyment to leave early and take me home.